Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 git config user.name
 ```

-Under your repository name (NOT gravitystorm), click *Clone or download*.
+Under your repository name (NOT gravitystorm/upstream), click *Clone or download*.

 If you have GitHub Desktop installed, you can press *Open in Desktop*